Submissions

 Before uploading your article onto the journal's website, please ensure that you have completed all the items in this checklist.
 If you have any questions at this stage, please contact our Technical Support and we will be pleased to assist you.

-• In the Contributor field enter full names, email contact, and affiliation details of all authors, including degrees, institutional affiliation including institution's city and country.
+- In the Contributor field, for each author: enter full name, email contact, degrees, title, institutional affiliation, and institution's city and country.

-• Within the text, indicate where each table and figure belongs.
+- Within the text, indicate where tables and figures belong.

 Ethical and legal considerations